-All waiver requests will be submitted to FHEO's Assistant Secretary or designee for a decision determination.
+All waiver requests will be submitted to FHEO's Assistant Secretary or designee for a final determination.
 If you are granted a waiver, the notification will provide instructions on where to submit the application and how many paper copies are required.

-If you receive a waiver of the electronic application submission requirement, your paper copy application must be received by HUD in Room 5222B no later than 4:30 PM Eastern Standard Time on the application deadline date.
-When delivering a paper copy, please allot time to adhere to HUD Headquarters visitor policies and requirements to assure you application is timely submitted.
-All applications must meet the NOFO application deadline date.
-HUD applications are scanned.
+NOTE: Paper copy applications must be received by HUD in Room 5222B no later than 4:30 PM Eastern Standard Time on the application deadline date to allow time for scanning during business hours in accordance with HUD policy.
 The scanning facility at HUD Headquarters closes at 5:00 PM Eastern Standard Time.
-Applicants must allow adequate time for the application to be scanned through this facility.
 Applications not received in Room 5222B by 4:30 PM Eastern Standard Time on the deadline date shall be deemed ineligible.
 There is no grace period for paper application submissions.